FranciscoGabriel1/FranciscoGabriel1/README.md

 # Hello, I'm **Francisco** (but you can call me Chico) 👋🏼

-I'm a Brazilian 🇧🇷 Software Developer and M.Sc. in Computer Science, with expertise in front-end engineering.
+I'm a 🇧🇷 Software Developer and M.Sc. in Computer Science, with expertise in front-end engineering.
 Passionate about using technology to solve real-world problems, I have a strong background in web and mobile development and have worked across various industries—from fuel distribution to creative platforms for screenwriting.

 Feel free to connect or reach out!